tryton/tryton-client/doc/usage.rst

       + Reference: The reference type
       + (Target): Defines an reference attached to the request.

-.. note:: When the talk is about requests, think of an internal system of Tryton, which is very similar to email.
+.. note:: When talking about requests, think of an internal system of Tryton, which is very similar to email.